RawCuriosity/IP_WHOIS/README.md

 * Dose not work with most VPNs

 ## Requirements
-Install the reqs with `pip install -r requirments.txt` after cloning into the repo
+* Python and pip added to installed

-© RawCuriosity inc
+Install the package requirments with `pip install -r requirments.txt` after cloning into the repo